 My beloved mare Maddie, the next best thing to a winged horse!

 JENNIFER LYNN ALVAREZ

 Hi and thanks for visiting my website!
 I'm an author, horse-lover, underdog advocate, and dreamer.
-I've published two middle-grade series starring flying horses called The Guardian Herd and Riders of the Realm.
-I also write The Pet Washer series and I have many other projects underway.
+I've published two middle-grade series starring flying horses called The Guardian Herd and Riders of the Realm and now I'm dabbling in YA thrillers.
+But first I wrote The Pet Washer, my indie novel, and I have many other projects underway.
 I like writing about animals and, occasionally, about humans.
 Here's the story of how I became a published author!

 I was born in Southern California, but I grew up all over the western U.S., attending new schools in new states about every two years.
 My family was not military, just nomadic.
 After each move, I found myself immersed in a new school culture--and so I learned fast to become an observer.
 I studied the kids in each town and attempted to adapt to their ways, their slang, and their clothes.
 I was the perpetual outsider.

 I brought my pets and my diary with me everywhere I moved--two things I couldn't live without.
 I recorded my thoughts and feeling into my diaries, and I also wrote stories and poems.
 After school, I volunteered at local stables so I could ride horses for "free".
 I set a goal when I was very young to become a published author and to own a horse.